abelgarcia2/archiso-unattended/README.md

 - `--boot`: Set the boot partition size (default: 1G)
 - `--root`: Set the root partition size (default: 50G)
 - `--home`: Set the home partition size, pass - to use all free space (default: all free space)
+- `--usb`: Set the usb drive to save encrypted /boot and detached LUKS header (only useful in lvm_detached installation)"